jitsi/jitsi-meet/doc/quick-install.md

 ### Confirm that your installation is working

-Launch a web browser (Chrome, Chromium or latest Opera) and enter the hostname or IP address from the previous step into the address bar.
+Launch a web browser (such as Chrome, Safari or Firefox) and enter the hostname or IP address from the previous step into the address bar.

 If you used a self-signed certificate (as opposed to using Let's Encrypt), your web browser will ask you to confirm that you trust the certificate.